 DEPARTMENT OF PEDIATRICS

 John K. Podgore, D.O., acting chairman

 6551.
 Pediatrics

 Holistic approach to the newborn, infant, child and adolescent, including development and care as part of the overall approach to health.
 Emphasis is placed on acquiring a foundation of knowledge sufficient to provide the student with fundamentals for entering the core clinical clerkship.

-Subspecialty areas include perinatology, neonatology, pediatric infectious disease, orthopedics, hematology-oncology, allergy and immunology, gastrointestinal disorders, cardiology, neurology, rheumatology, genitourinary disorders, and genetic and endocrinemetabolic disorders.
+Subspecialty areas include perinatology, neonatology, pediatric infectious disease, orthopedics, hematology-oncology, allergy and immunology, gastrointestinal disorders, cardiology, neurology, rheumatology, genitourinary disorders, genetic and endocrinemetabolic disorders and adolescent medicine.
 Pediatric physical diagnosis, accidents and poisonings, child abuse, sudden infant death and nutrition, as well as growth and development, dermatology, infectious disease and emergency medicine in pediatrics are presented.

-4 semester hours, third year, semester 5.
+3 semester hours, third year, semester 5.

 708. Core Clinical Clerkship in Pediatrics

 A required four-week rotation in pediatrics, general and special pediatrics, including ICU and ICU nurseries and ambulatory care in a pediatric clinic.

 4 semester hours.

-808. Clinical Clerkship in Pediatrics An elective four-week rotation in pediatrics.
+808. Clinical Clerkship in Pediatrics

+An elective four-week rotation in pediatrics.
 4 semester hours.

 DEPARTMENT OF PHARMACOLOGY

 Harbans Lal, Ph.D., chairman

 5316.
 Medical Pharmacology

 A review of fundamental principles of drug action in humans, including physiochemical principles, pharmacodynamics, pharmacokinetics and drug interactions.
 Common drug classes are presented, with emphasis on their principal actions, mechanisms of action, adverse reactions, contraindications and therapeutic applications.
 Small group problem-solving sessions, laboratory exercises, computer-assisted instructions and clinical case presentations are used to supplement classroom instruction.

 8 semester hours, second year, semester 3.

 Departmental Research Highlights

-Department of Pharmacology research includes: identifying drugs that can be used in the treatment or prevention of cognitive dysfunction associated with aging; identifying drugs that can be used in the treatment of acute withdrawal from alcohol abuse; identifying drugs that are antagonists for the cocaine receptor in cells; understanding neurochemical events that mediate specific behaviors; understanding the mechanisms of tolerance to psycoactive drugs and the subjective events that occur during withdrawal after chronic use of these drugs; discovering molecular mechanisms responsible for the expression and regulation of the receptor for the neurotransmitter, dopamine and the molecular basis for the interaction of antipsychotic drugs with the dopamine receptor; and understanding molecular mechanisms by which sympathomimetic and parasympathomimetic drugs regulate cardiac function.
+Department of Pharmacology research includes: molecular mechanisms underlying neurodegenerative diseases such as schizophrenia, Alzheimer's disease and retinal degeneration; molecular mechanisms underlying hypertension and atherosclerosis; the potential role of nutrition, free radical mechanisms and immune dysfunctions in development of age-related dementias, including Alzheimer's disease; the development of medications to prevent and treat alcohol or cocaine abuse/dependence; the development of noninvasive assessments of "biological" or "functional" age in animal or human subjects; the development of safe and efficacious drug or nutritional treatments to extend the life span and prevent/treat cognitive or motor decline related to aging or Alzheimer's disease.

 DEPARTMENT OF PHYSIOLOGY

 Peter B. Raven, Ph.D., chairman

 5206.
 Medical Neuroscience

 Neuroanatomy, neurophysiology and neurochemistry; gross and fine structural study of the central and peripheral nervous system.
 Dissection of whole human brains.
 Coordinated lecture and laboratory program emphasizing normal structure and physiology of the nervous system.
 Clinical case presentations are used to supplement classroom instruction.

 5 semester hours, first year, semester 2.